mbarleon/lib-cextend/.github/README.md

     CEXTEND_INIT_LOG

 DESCRIPTION
-    The CEXTEND_LOG macro takes a type (LOG_INFO, LOG_WARNING, LOG_ERROR), a
+    The CEXTEND_LOG macro takes a type (CEXTEND_LOG_INFO, CEXTEND_LOG_WARNING,
-    format (see printf(3) for more informations) and optional variadic arguments depending on the format.
+    CEXTEND_LOG_ERROR), a format (see printf(3) for more informations) and optional variadic arguments depending on the format.
 It returns the number of characters printed.
 This macro will only print if DEBUG was defined before the inclusion of the <cextend/logger.h> header.

-    The CEXTEND_PRT macro takes a type (LOG_INFO, LOG_WARNING, LOG_ERROR), a
+    The CEXTEND_PRT macro takes a type (CEXTEND_LOG_INFO, CEXTEND_LOG_WARNING,
-    format (see printf(3) for more informations) and optional variadic arguments depending on the format.
+    CEXTEND_LOG_ERROR), a format (see printf(3) for more informations) and optional variadic arguments depending on the format.
 It returns the number of characters printed.

     The CEXTEND_INIT_LOG macro initializes the logger.
 It is recommended to call this macro in a function with __attribute__((constructor)).